Court Oak Road

 - Opportunities to improve and develop communication skills through the use of Alternative and Augmentative Communication aids

 The specialist curriculum includes a wide range of assistive technology, Braille, Makaton and orientation and mobility.
-Additional support includes speech and language therapy, dyslexia support, counselling, a healthcare team, mentors and a Personal and Sexual Health Education Specialist.
+Additional support includes speech and language therapy, dyslexia support, counselling, a healthcare team, physiotherapy and a PSHE Lead.

 - Extensive use of assistive and adaptive technologies